MajedElwardy/SSV360/Seated_viewing_ACR_SSV360/2_Data_ACR_HMD/README.md

 ## File structure

-The columns contains a sequence of parameters in the following order:
+The columns contain a sequence of parameters in the following order:

 	- TimeStamp (date)
 	- TimeStamp (time)